How long it takes 50 common items to decompose

 Cigarette butts just might be the most common litter on planet Earth.
 Smokers consume about 5.5 trillion cigarettes every year, and a huge percentage of them wind up flicked out of car windows or dropped on the street where they wash into storm drains and eventually into the ocean or other waterways.
 Cigarette filters contain slowly degrading plastic cellulose acetate, and butts are believed to represent a third of all litter in America; they are the most common litter found on America’s beaches.

 According to the South Carolina Department of Natural Resources, monofilament fishing lines are especially hazardous because they ensnare and trap marine animals and other wildlife during their long, slow road to decomposition.
 Although monofilament fishing lines can be partially recovered and reused, the process for doing so isn’t widely used.

 Plastic bags: 10–1,000 years

 Consumers in recent years have become more aware of the environmental hazard posed by plastic bags, but plastic bags are still one of the most common pollutants.
 Although they can break down in as little as a decade, the commonly discarded thin plastic bags can endure for as long as 1,000 years.

 Foamed plastic cups decompose faster than most plastic waste.
 Even so, these plastic cups can be expected to endure for half a century before they finally break down and rejoin nature.

 Straws: 200 years

 Since they are essentially unnecessary (for most people) and almost never make it into the recycling bin, plastic straws have become a top target of environmentalists hoping to reduce plastic waste.
-Americans use millions of straws a day: Every straw can remain on the Earth for two centuries after being tossed in the garbage.
+Americans use millions of straws a day, which can remain on the earth for two centuries after being tossed in the garbage.